notrichardpeng/FileGO/README.md

 # FileMover
-Script that automatically moves files in one folder to another
+System tray program with a clean User Interface, that detects new files added to a folder with specified suffixes, and moves them to a desired folder.